Selkirk (1895 sternwheeler): Operations on the Thompson River

-Forster operated Selkirk on the Thompson River until June 29, 1898, when 25 miles above Kamloops, Selkirk turned into an eddy and capsized.
+Forster operated Selkirk on the Thompson River until June 29, 1898, when 25 mi above Kamloops, Selkirk turned into an eddy and capsized.
 A number of passengers, including some children, were trapped and nearly drowned, but were rescued before the vessel sank.
 Three months later Forster was able to raise Selkirk.
 While he was floating the vessel downstream to Kamloops for repair, the boat capsized again, and this time the deckhouse was washed away.
 Eventually Forster was able to return to Kamloops with the wreck of the steamer.